Skip to content

 AiRequestFramework-agnostic request record (message, systemPrompt, model, userId, sessionId, agentId, conversationId, metadata)

-AiEventSealed interface: 13 structured event types (TextDelta, ToolStart, ToolResult, AgentStep, EntityStart, etc.)
+AiEventSealed interface: 15 structured event types (TextDelta, ToolStart, ToolResult, AgentStep, EntityStart, Handoff, ApprovalRequired, etc.)

 AiCapabilityEnum for endpoint capability requirements (TEXT_STREAMING, TOOL_CALLING, STRUCTURED_OUTPUT, etc.)